 The most significant cost reductions from retail automation will come from reduced staff hours.
 Consider the differences between manufacturing processes in the past and modern-day production.
 Processes that used to need a whole assembly line of humans are now frequently automated, allowing them to be completed more rapidly and at a lower cost.
 Although you may not be able to entirely automate your business’s fundamental functions, selecting a few areas for automation might help you avoid the need for more personnel in the future.
-One specific example came from the $7 billion commitment of Target in 2017.
+One specific example came from Target’s $7 billion commitment in 2017.
 This company is automating more of its shops in order to give staff more time on the sales floor.

 A Target representative revealed that the mass retailer expects to install 500 automatic cash-counting devices to shops by August and then roll them out to the remainder of its store network by the end of the year.

 Better inventory management